 Despite xenon lights being associated with a luxury vehicle, they are nevertheless the safest option, especially at night, to spot dangers much earlier and easier than with halogen and LED lights.
 However, they're quite expensive and the xenon element isn't exactly easy to find so they may be some way off being mainstream just yet.

 Xenon headlights have as many drawbacks as they do benefits and not only for the driver.
 Firstly, the element xenon is not in abundance nor is it easy to acquire making it quite a costly part to get for such a 'trivial' purpose such as car headlights.
+Adding these to a personal lease or business lease will increase the cost.
 Not only that, xenon headlights thanks in part to the element itself, is a complicated piece of equipment to put together which drives the cost up even further.

 Perhaps the most vocal complaints towards xenon headlights are from other drivers and pedestrians - as we've noted, xenon headlights are very bright and can be dazzling if the automatic levelling isn't set correctly or if it's completely absent.
 Xenon headlights need a 'leveller' to ensure that they aren't raised too high - if they are aimed too high then they can dazzle other drivers and pedestrians which could lead to a real accident.
 However, it should be noted that the vast majority of xenon headlights do have automatic levellers.